fractaldotbox/ddevkit/apps/docs/src/content/docs/guides/installation.md

-## Install component from Geist dDev Kit Registry
+## Install component from dDev Kit Registry

 - dDev kit is deployed as a [custom registry of shadcn](https://ui.shadcn.com/docs/registry), on https://ddev.geist.network/r (IPFS)